 Medicare or Medicare Advantage?

 When you enroll in Medicare for the first time, you’re automatically in the program that’s been in place since 1966.
-If you prefer to join a Medicare Advantage plan, you can do so right away or during open enrollment (Oct.
+If you prefer to join a Medicare Advantage plan, you can do so right away or during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period (Oct.
 15 to Dec.
 7) in any year.

-- Medicare covers Parts A and B, and you generally pay a percentage of services, regardless of where you live.
-You can go to any doctor, hospital or other provider that accepts Medicare patients anywhere in the country.
-You can add Part D prescription drug coverage by enrolling in a private “stand-alone” drug plan for an additional premium.
-You can buy separate medicare supplement insurance (See “Where Can I Get Help?”) to cover some or most of the out-of-pocket costs of Parts A and B.
+- Original Medicare consists of Parts A and B, and you generally pay a percentage of services, regardless of where you live.
+You can go to any doctor, hospital, or provider that is contracted with Medicare anywhere in the country.
+You can add Part D prescription drug coverage by enrolling in a private “stand-alone” prescription drug plan for an additional premium.
+You can buy separate Medicare supplement insurance (See “Where Can I Get Help?”) to cover some or most of the out-of-pocket costs of Parts A and B.

 Click on the Comparison Chart (left), to make it bigger.